 Impact on Pediatric Sleep Award (IPSA)

-The International Pediatric Sleep Association is pleased to announce the Impact on Pediatric Sleep Award, the 2024 grant program designed to foster clinical research focused on unique and/or novel aspects of sleep in infants, children and adolescents, and to encourage the development of community sleep education programs targeting the pediatric population.
-This competitive award provides $10,000 (USD) in funding for a one-year project.
+The International Pediatric Sleep Association is pleased to announce the IPSA Impact on Pediatric Sleep Award, a new grant program designed to foster clinical research focused on unique and and/or novel aspects of sleep in infants, children and adolescents, and to encourage the development of community sleep education programs targeting the pediatric population.
+This competitive award will provide $10,000 (USD) in funding for a one-year project.

 Eligible individuals include young/new investigators/educators with potential to develop an academic career as well as more experienced investigators/educators, especially in areas of the world where pediatric sleep medicine is currently being developed or expanded.